awslabs/amazon-sagemaker-mlops-workshop/README.md

 <img align="left" src="imgs/eyecatch_sagemaker.png">

-Data Scientists and ML developers need more than a Jupyter notebook to create a ML model, test it, put into production and integrate it with a portal and/or a basic web/mobile application in a reliable and flexible way.
+Data Scientists and ML developers need more than a Jupyter notebook to create a ML model, to test it, to put it into production and to integrate it with a portal and/or a basic web/mobile application in a reliable and flexible way.

 </br></br></br></br>